borgbackup/borg/docs/internals/frontends.rst

     message
         Formatted log message
     :ref:`msgid <msgid>`
-        Message ID, may be *none* or absent
+        Message ID, may be *null* or absent

 See Prompts_ for the types used by prompts.